-At Which? we go to great lengths to rigorously test carpet cleaners to help you avoid buying one of the really poor ones that fail to tackle grimy carpets.
-You can trust that any carpet cleaner we recommend really is the best for you and your home.
+At Which? we go to great lengths to rigorously test carpet cleaners to help you avoid buying a dud.
+We've found a number of mediocre and poor carpet cleaners that fail to clean carpets well - some costing hundreds of pounds.

 - How clean will it leave tired and grimy carpets?

-- How wet will the carpet cleaner leave my carpets?
+- How wet will it leave my carpets?

 - Is the carpet cleaner quiet and easy to use?

 - Should I buy it?